wichitastateesports/RamilHinshaw.github.io/projects/ictwi18.md

 <div class="content-spacing"></div>

-ICT Winter 2018 GameJam: Attack of the Forest Creatures This was made for a local Game Jam here in Wichita, KS called the ICT Winter 2018 GameJam.
+This was made for a local Game Jam here in Wichita, KS called the ICT Winter 2018 GameJam.
 This was my first gamejam were I had to attend in person for the event (unlike ludum dare).
 In fact this very event was happening at the college I was going to so I didn't have much of an excuse not to go.
 The event was very fun and enjoyable and I would love to go to another event in the future.